-Why I only use prime lenses | Photofocus
+Why I only use prime lenses

 Same story … different brand!

 I completely changed the camera company so, in order to get the best performance, I bought three new native prime lenses.
-My wide-angle (20mm) became a 28mm.
-My normal lens (50mm) became a 55mm.
-My telephoto (180mm) became a 135mm.
+My wide-angle (20mm) became 28mm.
+My normal lens (50mm) became 55mm.
+My telephoto (180mm) became 135mm.

 A more traditional combo

 A lot of sports photographers like to use three lenses as well based on the wide-angle + normal + telephoto approach.
-Most of them choose to go with professional zooms: 16-35mm, 24-70mm and a 70-200mm.
+Most of them choose to go with professional zooms: 16-35mm, 24-70mm and 70-200mm.
 It’s a very versatile choice that offers a wide aperture solution (f/2.8).
-They can basically cover every single focal length between 16mm to 200mm in a low light situation without having to move.
+They can basically cover every single focal length between 16mm to 200mm in a lowlight situation without having to move.

 So why do I only use prime lenses?

 Most primes are smaller and lighter than their zoom counterparts.
-That’s a detail to consider when you are covering 12 hour-long events.
+That’s a detail to consider when you are covering 12 hourlong events.
 Wide apertures (f/1.8) and very shallow depth of field are also very addicting to me.
 Throughout the years, the unique look and exceptional image quality of prime lenses have become part of my photographic style.
 Last but not least, f/1.8 is almost a stop faster than f/2.8 which helps tremendously when photographing indoors — as I often do.

 What started as a disadvantage (my lack of money) became, in reality, an opportunity to develop my very own style.
 Sometimes, what seems like a challenge becomes our most beautiful gift once we grow our way through it.
 That forced me to be different and … I’m loving it!